Devdre1909/Devdre1909/README.md

 # 💻 Temitope O. Adegoke

-Hi there, I'm a Software Engineer with proven professional years of experience building digital solutions across various industries.
+Hi there, I'm a proactive Software Engineer with proven professional years of experience building digital solutions across various industries.

 Teaching and peer programming are norms for me as I love collaborating with teammates, learning from others, and impacting my knowledge in any way I can, it's about growing together.